 Two Steps to Compliance: Train-the-Trainer and Spotted Lanternfly Driver Training

 It's a two-step process to get a permit showing the driver has been trained in quarantine procedure.

 Manager Takes Spotted Lanternfly Permit Training from Penn State Ag Extension

 To get the permit, a fleet manager must take the “Train-the-trainer” course from the Penn State agriculture extension services.
 ITI cannot offer this course (we would if we could).
 This course allows your manager to issue permits to trained drivers in your fleet.
 The manager course is a free online course, and it takes two+ hours.
 As of Feb.
 1, 2019, New Jersey, New York, and Delaware require it.
 As independent businesses, Owner Operators and contractors should also take the free course from Penn State.

 Fleet Assigns Spotted Lanternfly Training to Drivers and Warehouse Workers

-Once Step 1 is complete, your manager can assign to your drivers and workers the 10-minute Spotted Lanternfly course for drivers and warehouse workers via PRO-TREAD.
-The manager can then verify the training was completed in your Sentix LMS, and issue them permits.
+Once Step 1 is complete, your manager can assign to your drivers and workers to take the 10-minute Spotted Lanternfly training course online via PRO-TREAD.
+Once drivers and warehouse workers have finished the course, the manager can verify the training was completed in Sentix LMS and issue permits.